woywro/Homework.svelte/README.md

 ## Technologies Used
 - HTML5
 - CSS
-- svelte - version 3.0
+- Svelte

 ## Features
-List the ready features here:
+Ready features:
-- add school subjects with date, start and end time.
+- add school subjects with date, start and end time
 - add homeworks for each subject
 - set homework deadlines by adding task_text (dd-mm-yyyy)
-- mark homeworks as done and delete all done
+- mark homeworks as done and clear done
-- add up to 3 variables for each subject (e.g. Absences-0-5)
+- add up to 3 variables for each subject
+- set your schedule
 - your data is saved in localstorage